Skip to main content

 Purpose

-The Principal Investigator (PI) will conduct a program of research designed to improve the quality of functional behavior assessments (FBA) for elementary-age students with or at risk for disabilities with persistent challenging behavior, as well as participate in career development activities aligned with this program of research to expand relevant knowledge and methodological skills.
-Challenging behavior is one of the most significant barriers to accessing effective educational services for students with disabilities.
-FBAs can be used to address challenging behaviors by identifying the function of the behavior and informing appropriate interventions.
+The principal investigator (PI) conducted a program of research designed to improve the quality of functional behavior assessments (FBA) for elementary-age students with or at risk for disabilities with persistent challenging behavior.
+The PI also participated in career development activities aligned with this program of research to expand relevant knowledge and methodological skills.
+Challenging behavior is a significant barrier to accessing effective educational services for students with or at risk for disabilities.
+FBAs can be used to address challenging behaviors by identifying when and why it occurs to inform appropriate interventions.
 However, additional guidance is needed to increase the quality and effectiveness of FBA implementation in schools.
-The expected outcomes of the proposed project include a fully-developed decision framework (FBA-MAP) designed to guide behavior specialists' selection of assessment strategies based on individual student and classroom factors and a comprehensive training manual to support behavior specialists and teachers in collaboratively implementing individualized assessment strategies in classrooms.
+This project addressed this need by developing a decision framework (FBA Map) to guide selection and individualization of hypothesis testing strategies to incorporate into FBAs for students with severe and persistent challenging behavior.
+The decision tool was designed for use by partnering behavior specialists and classroom teachers; to this end, another project goal was to develop training modules and materials to support collaborative planning and implementation of these individualized assessment strategies.

 Project Activities